w-h-a/js_foundations/scope-note.md

 // line n
 ```

-is the 'global' or 'window' scope.
+the code from line 1 to line _n_ is the 'global' or 'window' scope.

 2. Given the code of line length _n_ below